NKI-CCB/bcm3/README.md

 source(paste(Sys.getenv("BCM3_ROOT"), "/R/plots_functions.r", sep=""))
 ```

-The C++-defined likelihood can also be accessed from R, for example for generating simulations with modified parameter values easily from within R. This requires an R<->C++ bridge to be implemented for the likelihood function; these bridges are provided for cellpop, PopPK and fISA.
+The C++-defined likelihood can also be accessed from R, for example for generating simulations with modified parameter values easily from within R. This requires an R<->C++ bridge which has to be implemented for the likelihood.
+Such R<->C++ bridges are provided for cellpop, PopPK and fISA.
 The R<->C++ bridges are somewhat crude and makeshift, and have little argument checking.
 They may crash your R session if not used exactly right; please use with caution.

 #### Creating a custom likelihood
 To use BCM3 with your own computational model/likelihood:
 - Make a class that derives from bcm3::Likelihood and implements the function EvaluateLogProbability.
 - Add the class to LikelihoodFactory::CreateLikelihood.
 - In the likelihood.xml file, you can specify the name of your likelihood, such that the factory will create a class instance.
-You can add configuration, etc in the likelihood.xml as needed (see the existing likelihood classes for examples).
+You can add configuration/hyperparameters in the likelihood.xml as needed (see the existing likelihood classes for examples).

 ## Author information
 BCM3 was developed by Bram Thijssen; contact: b.thijssen -at- nki -dot- nl

 If you find BCM3 useful, I'd love to hear about it.
-If you use it in a scientific publication, a citation would be appreciated:
+If you use BCM3 in a scientific publication, a citation would be appreciated:
 > Bram Thijssen, Tjeerd M. H. Dijkstra, Tom Heskes & Lodewyk F. A. Wessels.
 BCM: toolkit for Bayesian analysis of Computational Models using samplers.
 BMC Systems Biology, 2016. https://doi.org/10.1186/s12918-016-0339-3